StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/CREATE_EXTERNAL_CATALOG.md

 - [JDBC catalog](../../../data_source/catalog/jdbc_catalog.md): used to query data from JDBC-compatible data sources.
 - [Elasticsearch catalog](../../../data_source/catalog/elasticsearch_catalog.md): used to query data from Elasticsearch.
 Elasticsearch catalogs are supported from v3.1 onwards.
 - [Paimon catalog](../../../data_source/catalog/paimon_catalog.md): used to query data from Apache Paimon.
 Paimon catalogs are supported from v3.1 onwards.
-- [Unified catalog](../../../data_source/catalog/unified_catalog.md): used to query data from from Hive, Iceberg, Hudi, and Delta Lake data sources as a unified data source.
-Unified catalogs are supported from v3.2 onwards.

 > **NOTE**
 >